planet-argonbot/techtown-survey/README.md

 A ruby program in parser/parse.rb will parse through the CSV columns and find matching users based on your query.
 See parse.rb file for additional usage information.

+Run in your console to initialize the program:
+`cd parser/` (or navigate there however)
+`ruby parse.rb`

 ## Javascript Usage
 Chartist.js (https://gionkunz.github.io/chartist-js/) is used to render SVG charts on the page.